-In addition to the inherent limitations faced by organisations trying to implement CoPs today, there are some other challenges have to be dealt with.
+In addition to the inherent limitations faced by organizations trying to implement CoPs today, there are some other challenges that have to be dealt with.

 One involves membership.
 It’s easy to force employees to join a CoP by telling them that it will boost their scorecard.
 However, they should be encouraged, not coerced.

-To get their employees’ buy-in, organisations should capitalise on the benefits of continuous learning and personal development when promoting CoPs.
+To get their employees’ buy-in, organizations should capitalize on the benefits of continuous learning and personal development when promoting CoPs.

 Assigning a facilitator is also a great way to track the progress of the CoP and ensure that members interact regularly.
 With a person in charge, it’s easy to start a discussion, assign tasks and projects, and involve everyone else in various activities and initiatives.